xfbs/euler/readme.md

     - [ ] problems 1..10
     - [ ] problems 11.20
   - [ ] improve execution speed on some ruby/python solutions
-  - [ ] improve libraries for all languages, adds tests for all

 ## Other Repositories